Edward Livingston Trudeau: Life and career

+Trudeau became president of the National Association for the Study of Prevention of Tuberculosis in 1904.

 In addition to his work at the sanatorium, Trudeau enjoyed hunting in the woods around Saranac Lake.
 Although his illness often limited his activities, he enjoyed the outdoors.
 In later years he had a camp on Upper Saint Regis Lake.
 Trudeau had many friends and was active in the community, helping to found St. John's in the Wilderness Episcopal Church in Paul Smiths, New York, where he is interred.
 Edward Livingston Trudeau died in Saranac Lake on November 15, 1915.

 Legacy

 Trudeau may be viewed as a public health pioneer of the pre-antibiotic era, recognizing the role of crowding in disease transmission, the utility of isolation, and the practice of notifiable disease reporting, and promoting the value of fresh air, exercise, and healthy diet.
 These principles for disease prevention and control have had enduring global impact.
 He was chosen to be the first President of the National Association for the Study and Prevention of Tuberculosis, founded in June 1904.

 The Trudeau Institute, a not-for-profit, biomedical research center, is a direct descendant of the Saranac Laboratory that Trudeau founded.
 On October 7, 1972, a commemorative plaque was bolted to a rock by the Trudeau Institute on Rabbit Island, located between Spitfire Lake and Upper Saint Regis Lake of Brighton, New York.
 The plaque honors a historic experiment of Trudeau's in which rabbits were injected with tuberculosis "to determine the effect of environment on the influence and progress" of the disease.
-Rabbit Island is privately owned and tourists aren't encouraged.
+Rabbit Island is privately owned and tourists are not encouraged.

 On May 12, 2008, the United States Postal Service issued a 76 cent stamp picturing Trudeau, part of the Distinguished Americans series.
 An inscription identifies him as a "phthisiologist" (an obsolete term for a tuberculosis specialist).